This blog post is all about the best Beth O’Leary books.

 But with gossiping neighbours and difficult family dynamics to navigate up north, and trendy London flatmates and online dating to contend with in the city, stepping into one another’s shoes proves more difficult than either of them expected.

-My review: ★★★★
+My Review: ★★★★

-3. The Road Trip
+5. The Road Trip by Beth O’Leary

 Addie and her sister are about to embark on an epic road trip to a friend’s wedding in the north of Scotland.
 The playlist is all planned and the snacks are packed.
 But, not long after setting off, a car slams into the back of theirs.
 The driver is none other than Addie’s ex, Dylan, who she’s avoided since their traumatic break-up two years earlier.